LIKE VIEWING A LIVE POEM, UNFOLDING IN SEASON-TIME

 My mom believed the Lord sent her redbud trees as a confirmation of His goodness.
 So when the house next door came available two years ago and its redbud was in bloom, I knew it was a sign that my dad should move.
 It was his first move in forty-seven years.

 I check on his redbud every day, both in person and through the window.
 I write poems about it, about the nest hidden in its branches, even though I’ve never seen a bird emerge from it.
-And I write about my redbud too, which last year got fat green leaves but no pink blossoms, as promised.
+I write about my redbud too, which last year got fat green leaves but no pink blossoms, as promised.

 Not yet.